Finding a lost item using numerology might seem impossible, but has proven to be accurate and effective over time.

 36: Check the personal belongings of those you are close to.

-37: Check the religious artifact near your house, in your house, or any house east of your house.
+37: Check the religious artifact near your house, in your house, or any house east of your home.

-38: You lost it on your way to a place you visit regularly.
+38: You lost it on your way to a regularly visited place.

 39: It is on a shelf, wardrobe, or somewhere high.

-40: It is surrounded by soft material or could be safely wrapped in some protective package.
+40: It is surrounded by soft material or safely wrapped in some protective package.

 41-60